opain/TWAS-GSEA/README.md

 * Perform TWAS using FUSION:
   * Instructions on how to perform a TWAS are available [here](http://gusevlab.org/projects/fusion/).
-* Impute gene expression levels in the target sample:
+* Impute gene expression levels in a reference sample:
   * Instructions on how to impute gene expression levels are [here](http://gusevlab.org/projects/fusion/).